 During inspection preparation, review the processes for SGRP and plans for identifying, tracking, and resolving problems related to SGRP to ascertain that they are consistent with plant processes.

-This procedure lists certain baseline inspection procedures to be used to perform parts of the inspection effort.
+This procedure lists in Appendix A, “Applicable Inspection Procedures,” certain baseline inspection procedures (IPs) to be used to perform parts of the inspection effort.

 02.02 Design and Planning Inspections